CloudLabsAI-Azure/Enterprise-Agentic-AI-with-Microsoft-Agent-Framework/exercise-5.md

    ![](./media/ss-87.png)

-1. Once done, you will be able to see all the communicaton details happened with agent and all the transaction those aretaken place in the given time range. you can also adjust time range to explore more.
+1. Once done, you will be able to see all the communication details that happened with the agent, as well as all the transactions that took place within the given time range.
+You can also adjust the time range to explore more.

    ![](./media/ss-88.png)